Sv443/PingStatus/README.md

-# PingStatus
+# PingStatus [WIP]
 This is a small IoT device that pings a set of IP addresses and lights up LEDs depending on their status.
 It can be used to check if a service or website is reachable, or if a device has entered or left the local network.
+The firmware is still unstable and might not work at times.
+Please check back later for an updated version.

 <br>